jhu-ip/cs220-f24/assign/old/hw1.md

 The program should handle errors as follows.

-If either
+If one of

-* the user doesn't enter a valid value for the number of coin denominations when prompted, or
+* the user doesn't enter a valid value for their jar size when prompted, or
-* the user doesn't enter a valid identifier and value for a coin denomination when prompted, or
+* the user doesn't enter a valid identifier and duration for a task during set-up, or
-* the user doesn't enter a valid identifier and count after an `a` or `r` command,
+* the user doesn't enter a valid identifier and quantity for a task after an `a` or `r` command

 then the program should print the line "`Invalid input`" to `stderr` and exit with the exit code 1.

-If the user enters a coin identifier as part of an `a` or `r` command that is not one of the identifiers entered by the user prior to the command loop, the program should print the line "`Unknown coin identifier`" to `stderr` and exit with the exit code 2.
-Note that the "`Unknown coin identifier`" should only be printed if the coin identifier and count were both read successfully.
+If the user enters a task identifier as part of an `a` or `r` command that is not one of the identifiers entered by the user during set-up, the program should print the line "`Unknown task identifier`" to `stderr` and exit with the exit code 2.
+Note that the "`Unknown task identifier`" should only be printed if the task identifier and count were both read successfully.

+If one of

+* the `a` command can't be satisfied because it would overfill the jar, or
+* the `r` command can't be satisfied because the jar doesn't have that many of the requested task type, or
-If the user enters a command character that is not one of `a`, `r`, `s`, or `q`, then the program should print the line "`Invalid command`" to `stderr` and exit with the exit code 3.
+* the user enters a command character that is not one of `a`, `r`, `s`, or `q`,

+then the program should print the line "`Invalid command`" to `stderr` and continue with the next command loop.

 If no errors occur and the program completes normally, it should exit with the exit code 0.